ddraigcarson/GradientDescent/README.md

 Running a gradient descent app to create a line of best fit for a the number of calories burnt per mile cycled.
 Two implementations, one with standard python, the second with matrix based programming.
-Matrix based programming in this case was 7 times faster
+Matrix based programming in this case was 7 times faster.

 Initial b: 0, m: 0, error: 5565.107834483211
 Running...